spythrone/codeforces_solutions/README.md

 # codeforces_solutions

 This repository contains solutions of codeforces problems.
+The programming language chosen is C++.
 Anyone can look up these solutions.
 Any optimization in algorithm or better solution is welcomed.